swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 * Custom plugins are not officially supported.
 * OAuth redirection handling is not supported.
 * Topbar/Standalone mode is not supported.

+### Notes

+* The `package.json` in the same folder as this README is _not_ the manifest that should be used for releases - another manifest is generated at build-time and can be found in `./dist/`.

 ---